-If you are interested in learning more about the Speakers/Practitioners Bureau, contact the Office of Equity and Inclusion.
-If you would like to invite a Speaker to your classroom or department please submit our request form.
+If you are interested in learning more about the Speakers/Practitioners Bureau or would like to invite a speaker to your classroom or department, contact the Office of Equity and Inclusion.

 - Upon receipt of the speaker request OEI will coordinate connecting the Speaker to the invitee.

 - OEI will provide the invitee a biography for the Speaker and the Title of their talk/session.

 - The speaking engagement will be posted on the OEI website.

 - Complete DEI Speaker request form found on the OEI website.